TheKye/Eco-WorldEdit/README.md

-# WorldEdit
+# Eco-WorldEdit
-WorldEdit Plugin for game Eco.
+the WorldEdit Plugin By Mampf

-Original author: Mampf

-This is fork from [TheKye/Eco-WorldEdit](https://github.com/TheKye/Eco-WorldEdit) and this version deleoped independently by the Russian Eco Community.
-Some changes and bugfixes can be implimented from the original repository.
+you may not redistribute modified versions of this plugin. this plugin remains the property of the original creator and you may not without their consent release a modified version of this plugin.

+This plugin remains the property of the original creator Mampf and all rights reserved.

 ## Supported Eco Version
 **9.3.4**

 ## Notes
-This version where we rewrite the original code, do refactoring and review and keep working on it, adding new features and commands.

-Our first goal is make exported files usable at anytime and enywhere so you not lost your creations.
-To achieve that we exporting creations into JSON format with own extension **.ecobp**

-There currently no support for other extensions and formats.

-@TheKye have updated it to 9.0 and made it standalone, The commands are the same but there is a few things to note:
+I have updated it to 9.0 and made it standalone, The commands are the same but there is a few things to note:

 /walls